In writing this

-If there was a clear biomarker, you could go into your doctors, have a blood test and you would be given a diagnosis of ME or CFS.
+If there was a clear diagnostic marker or biomarker, you could go to your doctor, have a test and you would be given a diagnosis of Myalgic Encephalomyelitis or CFS as a result.

 The use of the name 'syndrome' as in Chronic Fatigue Syndrome is a result of the absence of a diagnostic marker.
-A syndrome is determined by a collection of symptoms.
+A syndrome is determined instead by a collection of symptoms.

 With a clear diagnostic

-Fatigue Syndrome causes could be much more easily identified.
+Fatigue Syndrome causes could be more easily identified.

 Check that you haven't been misdiagnosed with Chronic Fatigue Syndrome.
 Click through to learn about other chronic illnesses with overlapping symptoms.